• Skip to primary navigation

 Jump to Recipe

 Love poppy seeds and bread?
-Then Danish Breakfast Buns (Rundstykker) is perfect for you.
-Homemade bread that’s soft, delicious and not too buttery or sweet — you will surely be a fan once you’ve tried these homemade breakfast rolls!
+Then these Danish Breakfast Buns (Rundstykker) are perfect for you.
+Homemade bread that’s soft, delicious, and not too buttery or sweet — you will surely be a fan once you’ve tried these easy breakfast rolls!

 Don’t be fooled by the name of this bread – you can enjoy them any time of the day, not just breakfast.